Volume 5 • Issue 2 • February 2020

 - Stimulated discussion of TI principles in agency-wide and regional forums.

-- Created the Lionhearted newsletter, now available to all staff and posted on our website.
+- Created the Lionhearted newsletter, began distributing it to all staff and posted on our website.

 - Implemented six TI-inspired “dialogue values” to strengthen collaborative, creative problem-solving among the leadership.